Matteo Anzolin: Club career

 In 2015, he joined Vicenza from Pordenone.
 Anzolin's first Serie B call up came on 3 March 2017 for a match against Cesena set to be played the following day without being fielded.
 In that year's summer, Anzolin moved to Juventus from Vicenza on a two-year loan, with an option for purchase.
 In 2019, Juventus decided to exercise the loan option, and bought him outright.

 In July 2020, Anzolin sustained an ACL injury.
 He made his professional debut for Juventus U23 on 7 April 2021, in a 1–1 Serie C draw against Pistoiese.

-On 20 July 2022, he was signed by Wolfsberger AC.
+On 20 July 2022, Anzolin joined Austrian side Wolfsberger AC on a permanent deal, signing a two-year contract with the club, with an option for another year.

+On 26 July 2023, Anzolin joined Serie C club Triestina for an undisclosed fee, signing a three-year contract.

 International career

 Anzolin represented Italy at under-16, under-17, under-18, and under-19 levels.